-You may find that some locations have limited reach, which means that ads targeting these locations may have a more limited audience.
+You may find some locations have limited reach, which means that ads targeting these locations may have a more limited audience.

-Reach estimates should only be used as general guidance for determining the relative number of users in a location target, compared with other location targets.
+Reach estimates should only be used as general guidance for determining the relative number of users in a location target, as compared with other location targets.

 How it's estimated

 Reach in Google Ads is based on an estimate of the number of people seen on Google properties within the specified geographic area.
 Therefore, you may find that reach numbers in Google Ads may differ significantly from census population data or other sources due to a range of factors, including:

 - Number of temporary visitors to a geographic location

 - Length of time each person spends on a website

 - Number of signed-in people

 - Search partner or Google Display Network visits which aren’t included in reach number estimates